Are Religious People Happier Than Non-believers?

 As spiritual-but-not-religious people know — and that is how almost 20 percent of Americans identify—a sense of the sacred can extend beyond cathedral or mosque walls.
 The single greatest spiritual experience was not prayer or meditation but music: 71 percent of spiritual Americans reported having been inspired or touched by listening to a piece of music in the past week.
 That's the power of Joni Mitchell.

 Indeed, many of the activities associated with spirituality, such as creativity, appreciation of beauty, and time spent in nature are linked with increased happiness.
 As little as fifteen minutes outdoors can boost feelings of wellbeing, Time reports, and longer spans help restore our overtaxed iPhone-addicted prefrontal cortexes, leading to increased creativity.
 You needn't be a serious painter or novelist to reap the happiness benefits of creativity, the experts say.
 "It really has to do with open-mindedness," Dr. Carrie Barron, co-author of "The Creativity Cure," told Greatist.

 What these spiritual experiences share is a sense of connection to something beyond ourselves, whether it's a beautiful sonata, sunset, or sonnet.
 And perhaps surprisingly, this is the same reason that sex increases our happiness.
-It's not just the orgasms but the sense of connection.
+It's not just the climaxes but the sense of connection.